 Adriel litigates voting rights cases nationwide, including challenges to racially discriminatory or dilutive redistricting and barriers to voting.
-He has led and worked on cases challenging discriminatory or otherwise unlawful voting laws and practices in Arkansas, Florida, Indiana, Kentucky, Missouri, New York, Pennsylvania, Puerto Rico, South Carolina, and Texas, among others.
+He has led and worked on cases challenging discriminatory or otherwise unlawful voting laws and practices in Arkansas, Florida, Indiana, Kentucky, Missouri, New York, Pennsylvania, Puerto Rico, South Carolina, Texas, and Wisconsin, among others.

 Adriel was instrumental in achieving victories at trial and at the U.S. Supreme Court in Department of Commerce v.
 New York and Trump v.
 New York—landmark cases that successfully blocked attempts to exclude or “undercount” noncitizens from the Census used to apportion Congress.